muhwyndhamhp/tigerhall-kittens/README.md

 - [x] Implement Image Upload for Sightings
 - [x] Create Message Queue using Go Channel and Send Email Notification on Consumer Side
 - [ ] Add transaction for Create operations
-- [ ] Create Unit Test for Each Function
+- [x] Create Unit Test for Each Function
   - [x] Create Unit Test for Sighting
   - [x] Create Unit Test for User
   - [x] Create Unit Test for Tiger
-  - [ ] Create Unit Test for Utils Email
-  - [ ] Create Unit Test for Utils S3
 - [ ] Create Integration Test for Each Endpoint
 - [ ] Create Documentation
 - [ ] Create Dockerfile